 - Pour the drained chickpeas into a food processor and process for a few seconds.

 - Then add all of the other ingredients except the last ⅓ cup corn crumbs for coating.
 Process a few more seconds.
 Everything will be well mixed and chunky texture.

-- Scoop up teaspoon sized globs and roll them into balls then smash them into nugget shape.
+- Scoop up teaspoon sized globs and roll them into balls then smash them into nugget shapes.

-- Pour corn crumbs into a bowl and coat each nugget with the corn crumbs.
+- Pour bread crumbs into a bowl and coat each nugget.

 - Cover a cookie sheet with parchment paper.
 Lay each nugget on the parchment but don't let them touch.